rhashimoto/proxy-script/README.md

 1. `Transpiler.register()` must be called with the Babel instance before using the transpiler.
 2. The constructor takes an optional options argument, which is mainly useful for adding custom plugin features (and testing).
+The `globals` property (of type `Set`) can be used configuring access to names in the global scope.
 3. `transpile()` returns the result of [`Babel.transform()`](https://babeljs.io/docs/en/babel-core#transform).
 4. The constructor takes no arguments.
-The `whitelist` and `blacklist` members (of type `Set`) are used for configuration.
+The `whitelist` property (of type `Set`) can be used for configuring permitted functions.
 Note that the runtime can be used in a separate JavaScript context from the transpiler.
-5. `run()` takes optional arguments for `this` and an object with argument bindings.
-Exceptions are thrown for any access violation.
+5. `run()` takes an optional argument for binding external references that are not in the global scope.

 See the
 [examples](https://github.com/rhashimoto/proxy-script/tree/master/docs)